maiqvu/favorr/README.md

 As Peter,
 > I logged in and check out the Request Board
 > I see Request detail & name of people offering rewards, I upload photo as proof and now see 2 people own me favor:
-> Carol owns me 1x coffee + 1x chocolate
-> Greg owns me 1x chocolate.
+> Carol owns me 1x coffee + 1x chocolate, Greg owns me 1x chocolate.

 ### A workflow diagram of the user journey